gjn/mf-chsdi/chsdi/public/doc/source/api/sdiapigenerator.rst

         var panel = document.getElementById("mypanel");
         if (Ext.isIE) {
             if (panel.childNodes.length < 1) {
-                var txt = document.createTextNode(" Sorry, but Internet Explorer doesn't support iframe.... please use a modern browser like Firefox.
+                var txt = document.createTextNode(" Sorry, but Internet Explorer has difficulty to support correctly iframe.... please use a modern browser like Firefox.
 No preview available.");
                 panel.appendChild(txt);
             }
         } else {